-^{12.} These data sources define land management here as the process of determining the use, development and care of land resources in a manner that fulfils material and non-material cultural needs, including livelihood activities such as hunting, fishing, gathering, resource harvesting, pastoralism, and small-scale agriculture and horticulture.
+^{11.} These data sources define land management here as the process of determining the use, development and care of land resources in a manner that fulfils material and non-material cultural needs, including livelihood activities such as hunting, fishing, gathering, resource harvesting, pastoralism, and small-scale agriculture and horticulture.

-^{13.} Venter, O. et al. Global terrestrial Human Footprint maps for 1993 and 2009.
+^{12.} Venter, O. et al. Global terrestrial Human Footprint maps for 1993 and 2009.
 Sci.
 Data 3, sdata201667 (2016).

-At least one quarter of the global land area is traditionally managed14, owned, used or occupied by indigenous peoples.
+At least one quarter of the global land area is traditionally managed13, owned, used or occupied by indigenous peoples.
 These areas include approximately 35 per cent of the area that is formally protected, and approximately 35 per cent of all remaining terrestrial areas with very low human intervention (established but incomplete) {2.2.5.3.1}.
 Community-based conservation institutions and local governance regimes have often been effective, at times even more effective than formally established protected areas, in preventing habitat loss (established but incomplete).
 Several studies have highlighted contributions by indigenous peoples and local communities in limiting deforestation, as well as initiatives showing synergies between these different mechanisms (well established) {6.3.2, 2.2.5.3}.
-In many regions, however, the lands of indigenous peoples are becoming islands of biological and cultural diversity surrounded by areas in which nature has further deteriorated (established but incomplete) {2.2.5.3}.
+In many regions, however, the lands of

+13. These data sources define land management here as the process of determining the use, development and care of land resources in a manner that fulfils material and non-material cultural needs, including livelihood activities such as hunting, fishing, gathering, resource harvesting, pastoralism, and small-scale agriculture and horticulture. indigenous peoples are becoming islands of biological and cultural diversity surrounded by areas in which nature has further deteriorated (established but incomplete) {2.2.5.3}.
 Among the local indicators developed and used by indigenous peoples and local communities, 72 per cent show negative trends in nature that underpinned local livelihoods (established but incomplete) {2.2.5.3.2}.
 Major trends include declining availability of resources - due in part to legal and illegal territory reductions, despite expanding indigenous populations - as well as declining health and populations of culturally important species; new pests and invasive alien species as climate changes; losses in both natural forest habitats and grazing lands; and declining productivity in remnant ecosystems.
 A more detailed global synthesis of trends in nature observed by indigenous peoples and local communities is hindered by the lack of institutions that gather data for these locations and then synthesize them within regional and global summaries {2.2.2}.